-Lauric acid, or dodecanoic acid is the main fatty acid in coconut oil and in palm kernel oil.
-It is an organic compound with a molecular formula of C12H24O2.
-It is a white solid with a faint odour of bay oil.
-Lauric acid is a non-hazardous substance and is believed to have antimicrobial properties.
-It is safe to handle.
-Lauric acid is insoluble in the water but it dissolves in organic solvents.
-Although lauric acid is not soluble in the water, it tends to absorb water from the air that can produce acid causing corrosion in the container if it is in contact with the air.
-Lauric acid can react with sodium hydroxide resulting sodium laurate that is a soap.
-Although it is slightly irritating to mucous membranes, has a very low toxicity and so is used in many soaps and shampoos.
+Lauric acid, commonly known as dodecanoic acid, is the main fatty acid in coconut oil and palm kernel oil.
+It is an organic compound with a molecular formula of C12H24O2, with an appearance of a white solid and faint odor of bay oil.
+Lauric acid is a non-hazardous substance that has antimicrobial properties.
+Lauric acid is insoluble in the water, but it can dissolve in organic solvents.
+If exposed to air, lauric acid tends to absorb moisture and form acid, causing corrosion in the container.
+Lauric acid reacts with sodium hydroxide to produce sodium laurate, the main ingredient for soap and shampoos.
+There are many of Lauric Acid applications

-Lauric acid naturally exists in coconut oil, litsea cubeba kernel oil, palm kernel oil and pepper kernel oil in the form of glyceride.
-It can be from the hydrolysis of natural oils and fats in industry.
-The coconut oil, water and catalyst are added into the autoclave and hydrolyzed to glycerol and fatty acid at 250℃ under the pressure of 5MPa.
+Lauric acid naturally exists in coconut oil, litsea cubeba (LC) kernel oil, palm kernel oil, and pepper kernel oil in the form of glyceride.
+It can be from the hydrolysis of natural oils and fats in the industry.
+The coconut oil, water, and catalyst are autoclaved and hydrolyzed to produce glycerol and fatty acid under 250℃ temperature and 5MPa pressure.
 The content of dodecanoic acid is 45%~80% and can be further distilled to obtain dodecanoic acid.

 Lauric Acid Applications

 Lauric Acid has many uses, and here are some of Lauric Acid Applications: